Biography & Experience

 Prior Affiliations

-Professional Landscape Architect, with seal, Province of Ontario
+Professional Landscape Architect, Province of Ontario (with seal)

-Registered Professional Planner, with seal, Ontario Professional Planners Institute
+Registered Professional Planner, Ontario Professional Planners Institute (with seal)

 Full Member, Ontario Association of Landscape Architects